EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-16/index.md

 The last bits of the interior were in the way so I figured it was time to pull out the seats and carpet.
 ![](images/11.jpg)

 I love the look of the confetti seats but these are starting to show their age so I may upgrade them.
-This likely won't happen for a few years so I plan on sand blasting the frame rails and maybe dying some of the cloth.
+This likely won't happen for a few years so I plan on sand blasting the frame rails and maybe dying some of the cloth for now.
 ![](images/12.jpg)

 The carpet is going to be dyed dark gray soon too.
-I had daydreamed about buying a new carpet but I don't think it's worth the cost right now.
+I had explored buying a new carpet but I don't think it's worth the cost.
 ![](images/13.jpg)

 Overall the floor pans are holding up pretty decent for being 31 years old.
 There's a couple rust spots that are something I'll need to keep an eye on, but I'm not overly concerned about them yet.